John Mason (businessman)

 John Mason (c.
-1773 – September 26, 1839) was an early American businessperson, merchant and banker.
+1773 – September 26, 1839) was an early American businessperson, merchant, and banker.
 Mason served as the second president of Chemical Bank from 1831 through 1839 and would later be referred to as "the father of the Chemical Bank".
 Mason was a founder of the New York and Harlem Railroad, one of the first railroads in the United States in 1831 and served as the company's second president.

 Mason who made much of his fortune in dry goods was among the wealthiest landowners in New York City in the early 19th century.
 He purchased a large portion of what is today Midtown Manhattan in 1825 including much of the land bounded by Fifth Avenue and Park Avenue between 53rd Street and 64th Street.

 Biography

 Early career

 Mason was descended from a 17th-century colonial family.
 He began his career as an apprentice tailor and then worked as a merchant in the dry goods business.

 John Mason's name first appears in the New York Directory in the year 1796, when the firm of Mason & Sharp is mentioned as a "dry goods store, 80 William Street, cor.
 Maiden Lane".
 The following year John Mason's name appears alone as "merchant, 208 Broadway."
 In 1798 he moved to 84 William Street, remaining there until 1800, when he returned to 80 William Street.

-In 1804, Mason founded the firm of Mason & Smedes with Abraham K. Smedes, but in 1809 the latter's name ceases to appear, and in 1810 the firm is John Mason & Co.
+In 1804, Mason founded the firm of Mason & Smedes with Abraham K. Smedes, but in 1809 the latter's name ceased to appear, and in 1810 the firm became John Mason & Co.
 Mason's firm remained at 178 Pearl Street for many years.
 By the second decade of the 19th century, Mason had established himself among the elite merchants of New York City.
 During the War of 1812, Mason was among a group of New York merchants that came together to help raise bonds for the U.S. government.
 Mason personally purchased $5,000 of bonds.